mdapena/pyventus/docs/learn/events/linkers.md

     event_linker, event_subscriber = subctx.unpack()
     ```

-    1. Setting `stateful_subctx` to `True` will not only make the subscription context object accessible, but it will also preserve its state, allowing us to access the subscriber and the source to which it was subscribed through the `unpack()` method.
+    1. Setting `stateful_subctx` to `True` will not only make the subscription context object accessible, but it will also preserve its state, allowing you to access both the subscriber and the source to which it was subscribed through the `unpack()` method.

 === "Using `subscribe()`"